paulinegilg/caradoc/docs/en/about.md

 # About

-My name is Pauline Gilg, and I'm a software developer based in Strasbourg.
+My name is Pauline Gilg, and I'm a developer based in Strasbourg.

 I work in the IT department of the University of Strasbourg.
 I'm currently developing applications with Vue.
 I'm also a lecturer in the CAWEB Master's program (Multilingual Web Communication), again at the University of Strasbourg.